jonnyspicer/jonnyspicer.com/content/dinner.md

 *Scroll down to RSVP via Calendly.*

 ## What
-Dinner, with myself (Jonny) and my partner, JBC herself.
-Everything will be vegetarian, and there will be at least one vegan option.
-We'll provide the food, but please BYOB as we're not big drinkers ourselves.
+It's my (30th) birthday!
+Julian, Emma and Seb have kindly offered to host dinner as I am ~homeless (relatedly, I am living out of a rucksack, so if you bring me a gift I will be polite and gracious about it at the time but might secretly resent you for it, I would much rather you gave to an effective charity etc etc).
+We'll provide the food, but please BYOB.

 ## Who
 You!
-If you're reading this, it's presumably because you found the link as part of the WhatsApp group, in which case, you and yours are invited.

-If you somehow found this page without being part of the group, feel free to [contact me](/contact) and I'll probably let you come too.
+Plus ones are welcome but please let me know ahead of time so I can make sure there's enough food for everyone.

 ## Where

-At our flat in Haggerston, a couple of minutes walk from the overground stop.
+At their flat in De Beauvoir, a few minutes walk from the Haggerston overground station.
 The exact address is in the description of the WhatsApp group.

 ## When

-You can find the date of the next dinner using the Calendly widget below.
-We're aiming to hold these approximately once a month, but we're both busy people, so please don't hold us to this.
-We'll be going from 6:30pm - 11:30pm.
-After 11:30pm I'll be tired and probably a lot less fun to be around.
-We'll aim to serve dinner around 7:30pm, but it will likely be nearer 8pm.
+The 23rd November (regularly programming might resume when I have a home again).
+Come round from 7ish, we'll likely serve food around 8.

 ## Why

+To celebrate the shear improbability of me having made it to 30 years old in one piece, and as a flimsy excuse to be the centre of attention for a night.

-Partially because I have friends that do it and their dinners are fun, partially because of [this blog post about how to live near your friends,](https://prigoose.substack.com/p/how-to-live-near-your-friends) and partially because I'm too busy to spend as much time with all my friends as I'd like.
+Also partially because I have friends that do it and their dinners are fun, partially because of [this blog post about how to live near your friends,](https://prigoose.substack.com/p/how-to-live-near-your-friends) and partially because I'm too busy to spend as much time with all my friends as I'd like.

 ---

 *If the widget below doesn't work correctly for some reason then [RSVP using this link instead.](https://calendly.com/jonnyspicer/dinner-with-the-jbcs)*

-To RSVP: select the next date with a blue circle around it, then pick 6:30pm (it's fine if you come later than that), click "Confirm", fill in your details and then click "Schedule Event".
+To RSVP: select the next date with a blue circle around it, then pick 7:00pm (it's fine if you come later than that), click "Confirm", fill in your details and then click "Schedule Event".
 You might have to go to the next month for a date to be available, or there might not be one set up - if that's the case message me and gently nudge me to set the next date.

 <!-- Calendly inline widget begin -->
 <div id="calendly-inline-widget" style="min-width:320px;height:950px;" data-auto-load="false"></div>